Fiserv/universal-commerce/recipes/customerRegistration.md

 **<ins> Sample Request </ins>**

-This request is empty since it's a GET call
+This request is empty since it's a GET call.
+All that is needed is the fdCustomerId in the path or URL.

 **<ins> Sample Response (200 – Created) </ins>**